FrankFK/FrankFK.github.io/_woopec_docs/GettingStarted.md

 ---
 layout: page
-name: Getting started
-position: Developer
-title: Woopec - Getting Started with turtle graphics in C#
+title: Woopec - Getting Started with Turtle Graphics in C#
 date: 2022-05-01
 ---
 To be honest: Getting started with Visual Studio and C# may be a little bit more difficult than getting started with - for instance - python.